 FT8 Mode by Joe Taylor K1JT part of the WSJT-X suite

-FT8 — the latest digital mode to capture the imagination of the Amateur Radio community — has been luring away many of those already using the popular PSK RTTY & JT65 “weak-signal” modes.
+FT4 along with FT8 are the latest digital mode to capture the imagination of the Amateur Radio community they has been luring away many of those already using the popular PSK RTTY & JT65 “weak-signal” modes.

 FT8 is included in WSJT-X, version 1.8.0-rc1 onwards, (the sofware can be downloaded from the Free Stuff Page).
 Among its biggest advantages is a shorter transmit-receive cycle, meaning quicker contacts.
 The release notes say that FT8 offers “sensitivity down to –20 dB on the AWGN channel.”
-Contacts are four times faster than with JT65 or JT9, and an entire FT8 contact can take place in about 1 minute.
+Contacts are four times faster than with JT65 or JT9, and an entire FT8 contact can take place in about 1 minute even less for FT4.

 The new mode is named after its developers, Steven Franke, K9AN, and Joe Taylor, K1JT.
 The numeral designates the mode’s 8-frequency shift keying format.
 Tones are spaced at 6.25 Hz, and an FT8 signal occupies just 50 Hz.
 Unlike JT65 or JT9, transmit and receive cycles in FT8 each last about 15 seconds.
 Like JT65, FT8 requires accurate time synchronization.
 An auto-sequencing feature offers the option to respond automatically to the first decoded reply to your CQ.